casper-network/docs-archive/dapp-dev-guide/testing.md

 ### Query and Assert

-The smart contract we deployed creates a new value `"hello world"` under the key `"special_value"`.
-Using the `query` function it's possible to extract this value from the blockchain.
+The smart contract creates a new value `"hello world"` under the key `"special_value"`.
+Using the `query` function it's possible to extract this value from the global state of the blockchain.
 ```rust
 let KEY: &str = "special_value";
 let result_of_query: Result<Value, Error> = context.query(MY_ACCOUNT, &[KEY]);